eudoxia0/eudoxia0.github.io/article/_drafts/notes-from-tog-on-interface.md

 > **GUIDELINE:** Words like "kill," "abort," and "default" have powerful
 > emotional charges connected with them and have no place in the
 > interface.
 Instead, use words like "stop," "cancel," and "standard."

+# Invisible Interfaces

+p.
+136

+> The original game of Adventure appealed to Intuitives.
+It was strictly text,
+> and there was very little of that.
+It was indeed a black cave.
+Adventure games
+> entered the mainstream when someone added the element of graphics.
+All of a
+> sudden, people could look around and see where they were!
+They loved the new
+> games, even though it was slow, cumbersome, far more limited in scope and
+> complexity, and did away with all imagination.
+(Programmers hated the new
+> games.)